pyranid/pyranid/README.md

 val cars = database.queryForList("SELECT * FROM cars", Car::class)
 ```

-When query parameters are supplied as a list they must be flattened first, either as separate lists or one big list
+When query parameters are supplied as a list they must be flattened first, either as separate lists or one big list:

 ```kotlin
 val cars = database.queryForList("SELECT * FROM cars WHERE car_id IN (?, ?)
 LIMIT ?",
                                  Car::class,
                                  car1Id, car2Id, 10)

 val cars = database.queryForList("SELECT * FROM cars WHERE car_id IN (?, ?)
 LIMIT ?",
                                  Car::class,